truemagic-coder/solana-agent/README.md

 * Designed for a multi-agent swarm
 * Seamless text and audio streaming with real-time multi-modal processing
 * Persistent memory that preserves context across all agent interactions
+* Quick built-in Internet Search to answer your queries
 * Streamlined message history for all agent interactions
 * Intelligent query routing to agents with optimal domain expertise or your own custom routing
 * Unified value system ensuring brand-aligned agent responses